IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 Then remove the toner with a solvent (acetone).
 ![Toner removing](../Resources/PCB%20Toner%20transfer/PCB-20-Toner-removing.png)

 Now your circuit board is ready for tinning.
-Preheat the soldering iron, process the received PCB with flux and tin all copper tracks with the help of solder.
+Preheat the soldering iron, process the received PCB with flux and after that tin all copper tracks with the help of solder.
 Do not use too much solder, the main purpose of this stage is just to create a small protective layer, rather than pour all the PCB with solder.
 ![Soldering iron tin](../Resources/PCB%20Toner%20transfer/PCB-21-Soldering-iron-tin.png)

 Alternatively, you can use liquid tin, for this, take a small container, pour out the solution of liquid tin and place the received PCB there.
+Wait until the process of chemical tinning is completed (all the tracks will be covered with a layer of tin).
 ![Liquid tin](../Resources/PCB%20Toner%20transfer/PCB-22-Liquid-tin.png)

 The last step is drilling holes for the installation of the necessary components (in case of using TH components).